-Rijula Das's debut novel A Death in Shonagachhi will be published in July 2021 by Picador India, and in USA & world in 2022 by Amazon Crossing.
+Rijula Das's debut novel A Death in Shonagachhi was published in July 2021 by Picador India and will be out as Small Deaths in USA & World in June 2022 with Amazon Crossing.

 Her English translation of Nabarun Bhattacharya's short fiction has appeared in Nabarun Bhattacharya: Aesthetics and Politics In A World after Ethics, Bloomsbury, 2020.